 Do you love a beautiful bouquet of flowers, but feel completely lost on how to arrange them yourself?
-Inspired by our recent Wildflower Collection launch event in New York City, we’ve put together a five step guide to making your own wildflower bouquet.
+We’ve put together a five step guide to making your own wildflower bouquet.
 Channeling the casual elegance of the Hungarian blooms in our new collection, learn how you can create the perfect wildflower bouquets for weddings, events, gifts or decor.

 When putting together a wildflower bouquet, you may feel unsure as to what a wildflower really is.
-Common wildflowers include daisies, spray roses, lavender, Queen Anne’s Lace and thistles, but there are many options to choose from.
-For example, our Wildflower Collection includes botanical oils from Hungarian poppies, cornflower, echinacea, evening primrose and linden flower.
+Common wildflowers include daisies, spray roses, lavender, Queen Anne’s Lace and thistles, but there are many options to choose from, including Hungarian poppies, cornflower, echinacea, evening primrose and linden flower.
 When choosing greenery to accompany your blooms, go for grasses, herbs, ferns and eucalyptus rather than broad tropical leaves.

 Generally speaking, wildflower bouquets are more loose and casual than traditional bouquets and less likely to include mainstays like red roses and tulips - but customize however you like!
 If creating DIY bouquets for your wedding, choose hues that best complement your color scheme and flowers local to the region where your wedding is taking place.